Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 The Bottom Line

-You can have an occasional drink on semaglutide or tirzepatide, but approach it with awareness.
-Your tolerance has probably changed, the GI effects can stack, and the calories add up fast.
+Occasional alcohol consumption may be acceptable for some individuals on semaglutide or tirzepatide, but approach it with awareness.
+Alcohol tolerance may change while on these medications, the GI effects can stack, and the alcohol can contribute significant additional calories.
 Many patients find that the medication naturally reduces their desire to drink, which can be an unexpected positive.

 If you have concerns about alcohol and your specific medication regimen, bring it up with your prescriber.
 They can provide guidance tailored to your medical history and current medications.